 Potential CIA Challenge Exam candidates need to apply for the program between August – September 2021.
 Once you have been accepted you must sit for the exam within 180 days of your application being approved.

 Once you have been approved for the CIA Challenge Exam, you will be able to register and schedule your exam through your CCMS account.

 The CIA Challenge Exam is offered a few times each year, but candidates will usually only have one chance to pass the exam before having to pay another set of program fees.
 Candidates must apply in advance for the CIA Challenge Exam, which can be done through The IIA’s CCMS.

-The application window for the program is usually in the fall and, once accepted, candidates are then able to schedule their exam for one of the testing windows open throughout the year.
-For 2021 applicants, these windows are
+The application window for the program is usually in the fall and, once accepted, candidates are then able to schedule their first exam attempt for one of two testing windows:

 The exam is offered at Pearson VUE testing centers around the world, and candidates are expected to spend three hours completing the exam.